Jessup Judges

 Financial Support for Judges

-Applications for financial support for judges who wish to attend the 2023 White & Case Jessup International Rounds, 8-15 April 2023 in Washington, D.C., is now open.
-If you would like to apply, please complete the application form below.
+The Rusty Dalferes Memorial Fund was established in 2022 to help defray travel costs for dedicated, skilled Jessup judges to attend the White & Case International Rounds.
+Applications for financial support for judges who wish to attend the 2024 White & Case Jessup International Rounds, 30 March - 6 April 2024 in Washington, D.C., is now open.
+If you would like to apply, please complete the application form.
 Applications will be considered as they are submitted.
-The deadline is January 9, 2023.
+The deadline is December 8, 2023.

 Rules

-The National Rounds Rules Supplements will be posted as they are finalized by National Administrators.
+Rule Supplements will be posted on a rolling basis as they are approved.